geojeff/kivy-statecharts/examples/diagrammer/README.md

 Diagrammer
 ==========

+NOTE: diagrammer uses new adapter, selection, list and dict property code in
+      the data_changed_and_selection branch of kivy (Aug.
+26, 2013).

 NOTE: git-flow is being used for development, so work progresses on the
       develop branch, not on master.
 Releases on master will be started soon, but you will need to pay attention to master vs. develop branches.
 To